louismullie/stanford-core-nlp/README.md

 **About**

-This gem provides high-level Ruby bindings to the [Stanford Core NLP package](http://nlp.stanford.edu/software/corenlp.shtml), a set natural language processing tools for tokenization, part-of-speech tagging, lemmatization, and parsing of several languages, as well as named entity recognition and coreference resolution in English.
-This gem is compatible with Ruby 1.9.2 and above.
+This gem provides high-level Ruby bindings to the [Stanford Core NLP package](http://nlp.stanford.edu/software/corenlp.shtml), a set natural language processing tools for tokenization, sentence segmentation, part-of-speech tagging, lemmatization, and parsing of English, French and German.
+The package also provides named entity recognition and coreference resolution for English.
+This gem is compatible with JRuby 1.6.4 and above, as well as Ruby 1.9.2 and 1.9.3 (through Rjb).

-If you are looking for an full-scale natural language processing framework in Ruby, have a look at [Treat](https://github.com/louismullie/treat).
+This gem only provides a thin wrapper over the Stanford Core NLP API.
+If you are looking for a Ruby natural language processing framework, have a look at [Treat](https://github.com/louismullie/treat).

 **Installing**

-_Note: This gem uses the Ruby-Java Bridge (Rjb), which currently does not support Java 7.
+_Note: If you are running on MRI, this gem will use the Ruby-Java Bridge (Rjb), which currently does not support Java 7.
 Therefore, if you have installed Java 7, you should set your JAVA_HOME to point to your old Java 6 install before installing Rjb; for example, `export "JAVA_HOME=/usr/lib/jvm/java-6-openjdk/"`._

 First, install the gem: `gem install stanford-core-nlp`.
 Then, download the Stanford Core NLP JAR and model files.
 Three different packages are available:

-* A [minimal package for English](http://louismullie.com/treat/stanford-core-nlp-minimal.zip) with one tagger model  and one parser model for English.
+* A [minimal package](http://louismullie.com/treat/stanford-core-nlp-minimal.zip) with the default tagger and parser models for English, French and German.
-* A [full package for English](http://louismullie.com/treat/stanford-core-nlp-english.zip), with all tagger and parser models for English, plus the coreference resolution and named entity recognition models.
+* A [full package](http://louismullie.com/treat/stanford-core-nlp-all.zip), with all of the tagger and parser models for English, French and German, as well as named entity and coreference resolution models for English.
-* A [full package for all languages](http://louismullie.com/treat/stanford-core-nlp-all.zip), including tagger and parser models for English, French, German.

 Place the contents of the extracted archive inside the /bin/ folder of the stanford-core-nlp gem (e.g. [...]/gems/stanford-core-nlp-0.x/bin/).